News

 Group leader: Representative from IAS

-Members: Representatives from CPSP, PJ and IAS
+Members: Representatives from CPSP, PJ and SS

-Guest adviser: Representative from GSS
+Advisor in attendance: Representative from GSS

 3. Working Group for Investigation Follow-up